emomeni/CUCM_Automation/README.md

     9- Review the complete script

 ## Prerequisites
-    -A client operating system like Windows, Mac or Linux -A CUCM server with an administrator account.
+    1-A client operating system like Windows, Mac or Linux 2-A CUCM server with an administrator account.
-     You can use your own, or you can reserve a test server via the DevNet sandbox -The Cisco AXL Toolkit
+     You can use your own, or you can reserve a test server via the DevNet sandbox 3-The Cisco AXL Toolkit
-    -Python
+    4-Python
-    -The Python package manager, or pip (The command pip may be pip3 on Mac and Linux) -Install OpenSSL if not already installed
+    5-The Python package manager, or pip (The command pip may be pip3 on Mac and Linux) 6-Install OpenSSL if not already installed
-    -Install the zeep library, which will install automatically all its dependencies -On Linux, zeep will attempt to install lxml automatically, but lxml requires libxml2 and libxslt, so you will need to install the libxml2-dev and libxslt-dev packages.
+    7-Install the zeep library, which will install automatically all its dependencies 8-On Linux, zeep will attempt to install lxml automatically, but lxml requires libxml2 and libxslt, so you will need to install the libxml2-dev and libxslt-dev packages.

 ## Installation